Market

 NUMBER OF BOARD MEETINGS

-The Board of Directors duly met 4 (Four) times during the financial year from 01 April 2024 to 31 March 2025.
+The Board of Directors duly met 7 (Seven) times during the financial year from 01 April 2025 to 31 March 2026.
 The dates on which the

 meetings were held are as follows :